Simple Coloring in Sudoku - An Advanced Technique Guide

 Is Simple Coloring the same as X-Cycles?

 Simple Coloring is a subset of X-Cycles.
 X-Cycles include both strong and weak links in alternating patterns, while Simple Coloring focuses only on chains of strong links.
-Simple Coloring is easier to learn and visualize, making it a great introduction to chain-based logic.
+Simple Coloring is easier to learn and visualize, making it a great introduction to chain-based logic — Nice Loops (X-Cycles) is the natural next level once you're comfortable with strong-link-only coloring.

 When should I use Simple Coloring?